Takarazuka familicide

-On 4 June 2020, 23-year-old Hideaki Nozu murdered three of his family members dead, along with gravely injuring one more using a crossbow at their home in Takarazuka, Hyōgo, Japan.
+On 4 June 2020, 23-year-old Hideaki Nozu murdered three of his family members, along with gravely injuring one more using a crossbow at their home in Takarazuka, Hyōgo, Japan.
 The incident received international coverage due to its brutal nature, and crossbows were subsequently restricted in Japan as a direct result of the killings.
 On 31 October 2025, he was sentenced to life imprisonment.

 Events

 On 4 June 2020 at around 5:00 am, Nozu shot his 75-year-old grandmother Yoshimi in the back of the head, instantly killing her.
 He then dragged her body upstairs and wiped down the blood to prevent his relatives from finding out.
-At 6:00 am, he shot his 22-year-old brother Hideyuki in the side of the head, then returning to his room, hoping his brother would die.
+At 6:00 am, he shot his 22-year-old brother Hideyuki in the side of the head while he was in the bathroom, then returned to his room, hoping his brother would die.
 At 8:30 am, Nozu returned to the bathroom, and, realizing his brother was still alive, shot him again.
 He then called for his 47-year-old mother Mayumi, and shot her in the side of the head as she came, killing her instantly.
 At around 9:10 am, his 49-year-old aunt arrived at the house.
 Nozu shot her in the neck at 10:10 am, at which point she ran outside, screaming for help.
 Nozu decided against killing her, as she was still wearing a bicycle helmet which would prevent any further shots from being fatal.

 Police arrived on scene at around 10:15 am.
 Nozu was arrested at the scene, declaring to police that he "intended to kill my family".

 All fatal victims were shot in the head at close range, whereas the surviving victim was shot in the neck.
 Both female victims died instantly, whereas Hideyuki initially survived the attack before eventually succumbing to his wounds.
 His aunt, who was shot in the neck, reportedly survived her injuries since she was wearing a bicycle helmet at the time of the attack.
-Police believe at five bolts were shot in total from a crossbow just over 50 centimeters in length.
+Police believe five bolts were shot in total from a crossbow just over 50 centimeters in length.